ministryofjustice/cla_frontend/cla_frontend/assets-src/guidance/eligibility_check.md

 <h3 id="ecg-savings_bank_balance">Do you have any money saved in a bank or building society?</h3>

-sectetur adipiscing elit.
-Aliquam vitae massa nibh.
-Etiam eros felis, ornare nec nibh eu, egestas cursus nulla.
-Aliquam viverra, libero et facilisis imperdiet, justo turpis pulvinar ligula, ac posuere elit nulla id lectus.
-Maecenas lobortis lectus nulla, eu consectetur nunc gravida a.
-Nullam non dolor et lorem aliquet lobortis et dignissim felis.
-Donec condimentum varius tortor, non
+All money in any form of bank or building society account must be recorded here.

-<h3 id="ecg-savings_investments">Do you have any investments, shares, ISAs?</h3>
+<h3 id="ecg-savings_investments">Do you have any investments, shares or ISAs?</h3>

-da velit.
-Proin consectetur enim eu tellus dapibus egestas.
-Vestibulum tellus diam, aliquam eu dapibus eu, ultrices sed mi
+All types of investments must be recorded here, including shares, bonds and ISAs.

-<h3 id="ecg-savings_valuable_items">Do you have any valuable items over £500 each?</h3>
+<h3 id="ecg-savings_valuable_items">Do you have any valuable items worth over £500 each?</h3>

-re.
-Donec nec arcu et nisi facilisis cursus.
-Morbi convallis cursus libero, ut consectetur ligula tempor a.
-Vivamus nisi mauris, bibendum vel convallis vitae, placerat blandit augue.
-Aenean euismod aliquam cursus.
-Nullam sit amet turpis non o
+Anything except car etc.

 <h3 id="ecg-savings_money_owned">Do you have any money owed to you?</h3>